graphopedia-xyz/graphopedia/heatmap/index.md

 ---

-is a table in which values in every cell are represented with color.
-Functionally, heatmaps are best at revealing the lowest and highest values as well as general patterns.
-Heatmaps represent a single variable (univariate data) by using color.
-A color either corresponds to a single value or to a range of values where the data is grouped.
+is a table in which values of each cell are represented with a color.
 <!--more-->
-Heatmaps originate from shading matrices that were used as far back as 1873. [^wilkinson]
+The ***rows*** and ***columns*** in a heat map represent either numeric values or categories.
+Each ***cell*** is filled with a color from the ***color value scale***.
+A color either corresponds to a single value or to a range of values where the data is grouped.

-The rows and columns in a heat map represent either numbers or categories.
+Functionally, heatmaps are best at revealing the lowest and highest values as well as general patterns.

 The advantage of using heatmaps is that encoding quantitative data with color requires a very small area which allows for a data-dense display within a small space. [^munzer]

 As with all information graphics that use color to represent data, the choice of the color scheme is important in a heatmap.
 The designer can choose between greyscale and color.